theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-tablecdc.md

 ### Installation of THEO_CDC_ECC or THEO_CDC_S4

-- Install the custom function module THEO_CDC_ECC if you use an SAP ECC system.
+- Install the custom function module THEO_CDC_ECC, if you use an SAP ECC system.
 The transport request for the installation is located in the following installation directory: `C:\Program Files\[XtractProduct]\ABAP\TableCDC\THEO_CDC_ECC.zip`.

-- Install the custom function module THEO_CDC_S4 if you use an SAP S/4 system.
+- Install the custom function module THEO_CDC_S4, if you use an SAP S/4 system.
-The transport request the installation is located in the following installation directory: `C:\Program Files\[XtractProduct]\ABAP\TableCDC\THEO_CDC_S4.zip`.
+The transport request for the installation is located in the following installation directory: `C:\Program Files\[XtractProduct]\ABAP\TableCDC\THEO_CDC_S4.zip`.

 The transport request needs to be imported into SAP by your SAP Basis team.